Snorkeling Kahekili Beach Park – Short Swim to Live Reef

 Note: This page is a sample from our popular Maui Snorkeling Guide eBook available here.

 You may see some mention of water quality issues regarding this beach.
-Maui injects treated water into wells that exit into the ocean in many areas of Maui.
-The water is regularly tested and Kahekili shows healthy water for people to swim in.
+Treated water is injected into wells that exit into the ocean in many areas of Maui.
+The water is regularly tested and shows healthy water for people snorkeling Kahekili.

 Head for the beach from the parking lot and enter the water in front of the pavilion for snorkeling Kahekili.
 The beach is sandy and easy in bare feet, but once you enter the water the rocks and reef start quickly, so get your fins on and float over it as soon as you can.